 Coralville real estate is some of the most expensive in Iowa, although Coralville house values don't compare to the most expensive real estate in the U.S.

-Coralville is a decidedly white-collar city, with fully 88.29% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Coralville is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Coralville who work in office and administrative support (13.24%), healthcare (12.35%), and teaching (10.39%).
+Coralville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Coralville is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Coralville who work in healthcare (15.10%), teaching (10.69%), and management occupations (9.62%).

 Also of interest is that Coralville has more people living here who work in computers and math than 95% of the places in the US.

 Coralville is a very ethnically-diverse city.
 The people who call Coralville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coralville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coralville include Irish, English, French , and Norwegian.
+Important ancestries of people in Coralville include German, Irish, English, Norwegian, and Dutch.

 The most common language spoken in Coralville is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Chinese.